danshev/nifi-Send-Push-Notification/README.md

 ## Configuration ##

-After NiFi restarts and you've added the processor to your canvass ...
+After NiFi restarts and you've added the processor to your canvas ...

  - Apple Identifier (ex: com.example.app-id)
  - Filepath to your p12 certificate